ISISComputingGroup/ibex_developers_manual/Jenkins/Adding-a-new-Windows-machine-to-Jenkins.md

 ## setup as service

-We use https://github.com/jenkinsci/windows-slave-installer-module and there are relevant files in `\\isis\shares\ISIS_Experiment_Controls_Public\third_party_installers\latest_versions\builderserver` to copy to `c:\Jenkins`
+We use https://github.com/jenkinsci/windows-slave-installer-module and https://github.com/winsw/winsw the relevant files are in
+`\\isis\shares\ISIS_Experiment_Controls_Public\third_party_installers\latest_versions\builderserver` to copy to `c:\Jenkins`

 Copy jenkins-agent.exe and jenkins-agent.xml into same directory e.g. c:\jenkins